Search Engine Optimization September 21st, 2019

 The objective of search engines is simple.
 They want the most relevant search results to be displayed.
 For that, they would keep changing the rules of the game as many times as needed.
 For us lesser mortals, we need to conform to those changes.

 You will need a host of SEO tools to get your website ranked higher than it is today.
-Here are some SEO tools that you should be using as we head towards 2016.
+Here are some SEO tools that you should be using in 2019.
 For convenience, we are listing the top ten tools and then we shall highlight which tools are best for what specific purpose.

-We all know that the primary utilities of SEO tools are categorized as keyword research, link building, competitive analysis, reporting, and tracking, and finally we assess the quality of help and support.
+We all know that the primary utilities of SEO tools are categorized as; keyword research, link building, competitive analysis, reporting, and tracking.
+Finally, we assess the quality of help and support.

 The primary utilities of SEO tools are categorized as keyword research, link building, competitive analysis, reporting, tracking, and finally, we assess the quality of help and support.